DFE-Digital/teacher-services-cloud/documentation/production-checklist.md

 In case there is a major issue and the above doesn't work, we strongly suggest taking another daily backup every night and storing it in Azure storage.
 Set [azure_enable_backup_storage variable](https://github.com/DFE-Digital/terraform-modules/blob/83801213853ed1e4b4bdcb8d36773c8683ff010f/aks/postgres/variables.tf#L132) to true to create the storage account.
 Then create a workflow using the [backup-postgres](https://github.com/DFE-Digital/github-actions/tree/master/backup-postgres) github action and [schedule](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) it nightly.

+## Logging
+Container logs are available temporarily in the cluster.
+To store the logs, all applications should ship logs to Logit.io.
+The Teacher services UK account stores all the data in the UK region.

+Set [enable_logit](https://github.com/DFE-Digital/terraform-modules/blob/eae51cf1b82b5eb5a4fe6cafd76d50c8469b4aad/aks/application/variables.tf#L151) to `true` to ship the logs.
+Logs must sent as json, normally using [the standard libraries](https://technical-guidance.education.gov.uk/infrastructure/monitoring/logit/) for the language.

+Developers need to request access to Logit.io to access them.

 ## Postgres and redis monitoring
 Set `azure_enable_monitoring` to true to enable logging, monitoring and alerting.
 It will alert the infrastructure team by email by default.